joedank/ARdash/memory-bank/database-routes-map.md

   - Many-to-One with `projects`
   - One-to-Many with `project_photos` (via `inspection_id`)
 - **Notes**: Stores structured inspection data in JSON format
+- **Content Structure**:
+  - `measurements`: Contains items with dimensions, quantities, and measurement types
+  - `condition`: Contains assessment details, severity, and notes
+  - `materials`: Contains items with name, specification, quantity, and unit
+- **Access Pattern**:
+  - When queried via `projectService.getProjectWithDetails()`, inspections are returned with the alias `project.inspections`
+  - The `getAssessmentData()` function in `estimates.controller.js` processes these inspections to extract measurements, conditions, and materials

 #### Project Photos
 - **Table**: `project_photos`